Testosterone boosters have become a normal part of supplement stacks for many of my clients.

 But what many of them get wrong is the timing.

-Fortunately, there are some clear scientific indicators in exercise physiology that can show us when you would get the best benefits for testosterone production.
+Fortunately, there are some clear scientific indicators in exercise physiology that can show us when you would get the best benefits for androgenesis.

 And we teamed up with a nutritionist to help us out with the details.

-So, the best time to take testosterone boosters is just before you go to bed.
+The best time for testosterone boosters is just before you go to bed.
 It’s while your body's resting that the testicles receive a flood of signals to produce more testosterone.

-It’s also why sex drive for men tends to peak first thing in the morning.
+It’s also why sex drive for men tends to peak first thing in the morning (around 8 a.m.).

 When Does The Body Create Most Testosterone?